-Best PC games to buy 2020: The top games to add to your collection
+Best PC games to buy 2022: Fantastic games to add to your collection

 - See offers at Fanatical

 We thoroughly enjoyed Quantum Break which came as no surprise as we pretty much adore everything Remedy Entertainment does.
-Alan Wake, Max Payne, the list goes on - we're hoping Control is just as brilliant.
+Alan Wake, Max Payne, Control, the list goes on.

-Quantum Break is another cinematic masterpiece that's described as "part game, part live action show" - but don't worry it's not one of those awful games that's more cutscenes than fun.
+Quantum Break might be older than other games on this list, but it's still worth a look.
+Another cinematic masterpiece that's described as "part game, part live action show" - but don't worry it's not one of those awful games that's more cutscenes than fun.
 It's just a brilliant romp of time-manipulation, gunplay and good times.

 Grand Theft Auto V